nheron/droolsonboarding/gettingStarted/implementation.md

 ## Create functions
-We will need some java functions to help us writing rules Go to new ITems/DRL FIle and create a rule called function and put in the  rule content the following code :
+We will need some java functions to help us writing rules Go to new Items/DRL FIle and create a rule called "function" and put in the  rule content the following code :

 ```